KismetKrystle/HPNGS_OpenEconomy_Demo2/README.md

 Play around with the demo below and please share feedback.

-For initial launch, I will remove the NFT Marketplace and will focus on developing a lean content and monetization exchange system that supports peer-to-peer and peer-to-business.
+For initial launch, I will adjust the NFT Marketplace and will focus on developing a lean content and monetization exchange system that supports peer-to-peer and peer-to-business.
+NFTs to be used as agreements between users.

 **Brief Description**
 A React + TypeScript demo app for managing live events, media capture, and artist engagement.
 Includes event browsing, profiles, camera capture flow, and simple analytics.